 The first method is made by using fresh turmeric root.
 Here in Vermont, I usually find it in health food stores.
 It is not always available, but when I see it in the store I grab a bunch and store it in the fridge.
 It usually keeps well for a month in the fridge.

-To make golden milk with fresh turmeric root, I mix unsweetened homemade almond milk with fresh turmeric root, fresh ginger root, a stick of cinnamon, a pinch of black pepper and a bit coconut oil in saucepan and cook (while I stir constantly) it in medium heat just until it starts simmering.
+To make golden milk with fresh turmeric root, I mix unsweetened homemade almond milk with fresh turmeric root, fresh ginger root, a stick of cinnamon, a pinch of black pepper and a bit of coconut oil in a saucepan and cook (while I stir constantly) it in medium heat just until it starts simmering.

 While there is no set rule as to how much you use for each of the aforementioned golden milk ingredients and it depends on your personal preference, I love the ratios below and think that it is a good place to start: